SailorVickFGC/A120LO-LUA/README.md

 - Having macro to activate some script (activate enemy teching Wall or ground etc by example)

 Freaking hard:
-+ hitbox viewer, it would help tremendously to understand the game but is the hardest to implement.
++ hitbox viewer: it would help tremendously to understand the game but is the hardest to implement.